mehrdadmohsenizadeh/SB_DS/14. Supervised Learning/14.2. Logistic Regression/README.md

       <td>ST slope at peak exercise</td>
       <td>
         Describes the slope of the ST segment on an Electrocardiogram (ECG) at the peak of exercise.
 This feature can provide valuable information about heart function during exercise.
 Here are the explanations for each of the three distinct values:<br><br>
         <code>1</code><b> Upsloping</b> or <b>Normal:</b><br>An upsloping ST segment indicates that the ST segment on the ECG shows a gradual and positive slope as the heart rate increases during exercise.
 This pattern is generally considered normal and may not be indicative of significant cardiac abnormalities.
-It suggests that the heart's blood supply is well-maintained during physical exertion.<br><br>
+It suggests that the heart's blood supply is well-maintained during physical exertion.<br>

 <code>2</code><b> Flat:</b><br> A flat ST segment means that there is little to no change in the ST segment's elevation during exercise.
 This can be a less common pattern and might warrant further evaluation.
 While it may not necessarily indicate a specific issue, it could be a sign of potential cardiac stress or abnormalities that require closer examination.